 Parade on Rockaway

 For 7 years Parade On Rockaway has brought Hope to Jamaica, Queens!
 After Hurricane Sandy, Jamaica, Queens needed a sign of hope and the Parade on Rockaway was born.
 Since then, every year (even when a pandemic hit) this parade has brought joy, hope, and Christmas to our borough.
-The event is going to take place on December 2nd, 3rd and 4th, and you can check more info here.
+The parade is going to take place on December 3rd, and you can check more info here.

 Christmas Trees